 The IMS segment provides critical force protection, vehicle integration, transportation and logistics and electrical conversion and ship propulsion systems to the U.S. military.
 Our force protection systems protect service members and military assets from evolving threats and include solutions for counter-unmanned aerial systems, short-range air defense systems and active protection systems on ground vehicles.
 We have military transportation and logistics offerings and ground vehicle integration capabilities to support U.S. forces in a wide range of operational environments.
-For the U.S. Navy, we continue to provide and support multi-generational power conversion and propulsion systems for our nation's shipbuilding programs.
+For the U.S. Navy, we provide power conversion and propulsion systems for our nation's shipbuilding programs, building on our history of providing power components and systems for naval combat vessels for three decades.